With Blackstone’s backing, Murka stakes a claim in social casino games

 In the saturated social casino game market, it isn’t easy to battle the big brands.
 But that’s the challenge that Murka, a smaller player in Ukraine, has undertaken with some success.
-Through growth that accelerated this year, Murka has become a top 10 player with five million monthly active users.
+Through growth that accelerated this year, Murka has become a top 10 player with 5 million monthly active users.

 While it still has a tiny share of the $6.2 billion social casino game market, Murka has grown 40% this year as users play more during the pandemic, partly because its slot machine games are more like role-playing games.